chalk/chalk-template/readme.md

 ## Template function

-You may also use the template function as an alternative to the tagged template function.
+This function can be useful if you need to wrap the template function.
+However, prefer the default export whenever possible.

+**Note:** It's up to you to properly escape the input.

 ```js
 import {template} from 'chalk-template';